 Without trust a relationship is not functional.
 A client will trust you when it is clear that the relationship is not a money-making scheme or a box to be checked.

 Trust will be earned through what the client sees in you.
-It can either be built up through transparency, integrity and authenticity, or be torn down through ambiguity, dishonesty, and a false front.
+It can either be built up through transparency, integrity, and authenticity, or be torn down through ambiguity, dishonesty, and a false front.
 One follows the other.
-Trust is the foundation to the bridge that connects people.
+Trust is the foundation of the bridge that connects people.

 Transparency is Crucial